Sunday, July 30, 2023

 Monday, July 10, 2023

-My directory of anchorages and marinas around UK has been updated with those visited through June 2023.
-The pages were getting over long so they are now over seven pages:
+My directory of anchorages and marinas around UK has been updated with those visited through September 2023.
+The pages were getting over long so there are now eight pages:

 Be sure to check out Reeds and / or the appropriate pilots for more detailed information and alternates, this is just an overview of likely candidates, but I have been to all of them.